The X Factor (British TV series) series 12: Week 3 (14/15 November)

 As a mark of respect following the November 2015 Paris attacks it was announced that Lauren Murray and Monica Michael would change their songs.
 Murray was due to perform "Licence to Kill" and Michael would have performed "Bang Bang (My Baby Shot Me Down)".

-At the beginning of the results show, it was announced that the contestant who made it through this week would be on The X Factor Live Tour 2016 (Seann Miley Moore was later given a place on the tour).
+At the beginning of the results show, it was announced that the acts who made it through this week would be on The X Factor Live Tour 2016 (Seann Miley Moore was later given a place on the tour).

 This week's results show featured a double elimination.
-The three contestants with the fewest votes were announced as the bottom three and the contestant with the fewest public votes was automatically eliminated.
-The remaining two contestants then performed in the final showdown for the judges' votes.
+The three acts with the fewest votes were announced as the bottom three and the act with the fewest public votes was automatically eliminated.
+The remaining two acts then performed in the final showdown for the judges' votes.